 The cashier takes the last over-the-counter transaction 10 minutes prior to closing.

-Should you decide not to attend the semester it is your responsibility to officially withdraw from the class or classes, by submitting a written request to the Office of Records or online using MyUB system.
-Failure to withdraw will result in you being charged for the semester and a grade of "F" being issued.
+Should you decide not to attend UB after registering, it is your responsibility to officially withdraw from the class or classes by submitting a written request to the Office of the University Registrar or doing so online through MyUB.
+Failure to withdraw will result in you being charged in full for the semester and in receiving a grade of "F" for the class(es).

-If you are a full time undergraduate student who registers for 12 or more credits, you will be charged the appropriate resident or non-resident full time rate.
-If you then drop to less than the full time after the first week of classes, there will be no reduction of charges from the full time rate to the part time rate
+If you are a full-time undergraduate student who registers for 12 or more credits or a full-time law student registered for 13 or more credits, you will be charged the appropriate resident or nonresident full-time tuition.
+If you then drop to less than full time after the first week of classes, there will be no reduction of charges from full-time tuition to part-time tuition.

-Students eligible for tuition waivers, include:
+Students eligible for tuition waivers include:

 All students receiving tuition waivers must have submitted their waivers and their total fee payment to the Office of the Bursar by the established payment date for the term.

 Students with outstanding balances from prior semesters will not be allowed to register for the current term.
 Students with outstanding balances will not be allowed to receive University services, including course changes, transcripts or diplomas, until the balance owed to the University of Baltimore is paid in full.

 Any outstanding balance with a service indicator must be paid with a certified check, credit card or cash for the service indicator to be removed immediately and the student to be eligible for all University services.
 If you submit a noncertified check via the mail, through electronic funds transfer or in person to pay for an outstanding balance, you will have a 10-business-day hold placed on your student account before University services are restored in full, so the check has time to clear.

 Students who are not paid in full by the payment due date for the term may be subject to a $75 late-payment fee.